annotatorB/schubert_dances/README.md

   * distribution of dance types.
   * distribution of keys and key profiles.
 * Ensure the parser fully works with idiosyncratic MuseScore 3 files (i.e. works as expected with our whole dataset).
+* Set-up internal milestones for project’s completion.

+25.11
+* Assemble and submit notebook as per assignment.

 # Questions for TAs